EtheaDev/InstantObjects/trunk/Docs/Readme.txt

 Before you start creating your own solutions with InstantObjects, we recommend that you study the example projects that have been installed into
-<installdir>\Demos.
+<installdir>/Demos.

-The Demos folder contains two example projects; "Intro" and "Primer".
+The Demos folder contains several example projects; you should look at Intro and Primer/PrimerExternal first.

-"Intro" is a basic introduction to InstantObjects (no Kylix compatibility)
+Intro is a basic introduction to InstantObjects.
+It only works in Delphi.

-"Primer" is a thorough demonstration and explanation of nearly all the features of InstantObjects.
-The application implements a small business model and a user interface that shows how persistent business objects can be used in a real application. (compatible with Delphi and Kylix)
+Primer (in the PrimerCross folder - "cross" meaning "cross-platform") is a thorough demonstration and explanation of nearly all the features of InstantObjects.
+The application implements a small business model and a user interface that shows how persistent business objects can be used in a real application.
+It is compatible with Delphi and Kylix.
+The PrimerExternal variation uses external storage for collections (see documentation).

+The Demos folder also features a few other programs that help demonstrate or test specific features:

+IntroIW is an IntraWeb version of the Intro application.
+It shows how to use IO on the server side of a web application (which, thanks to IntraWeb's paradigm, is exactly the same as in a standard application).

+EvolveTest is a testbed application for the database structure evolution feature.
+Please see the documentation to know more about database evolution and the TInstantDBEvolver component.

+Pump is a testbed application for the object pump feature.
+Please see the documentation to know more about the TInstantPump component.

+The Test folder contains test applications of various sorts.

 DOCUMENTATION